-The Company estimates that the administration of its corporate affairs will cost approximately \$360,000 for the year ended September 30, 2020.
+The Company estimates that the administration of its corporate affairs will cost approximately \$360,000 for the year ended September 30, 2021.

-At June 30, 2020, the Company had a working capital deficiency of \$726,331.
+At September 30, 2020, the Company had a working capital of \$422,313.
 The Company will require equity or loan financing and/or the sale of its marketable securities or other assets in order to continue exploration of its mineral properties and fund its administrative expenses.
+Directors' fees have been suspended until a later date and will be reconsidered during fiscal 2021.